 The acquisition of intermediate French language skills (reading, writing, listening and speaking) as well as the study of written texts and/or films representative of contemporary French and Francophone literatures and cultures.
-The language competencies of this module demonstrate the degree of mastery of the French language required at an intermediate level in a variety of situations and contexts (e.g. expressing in writing or orally his/her understanding of French texts, films or conversations, formulating his/her own opinions coherently in French).
+The language competencies of this module are aligned with the requirements of level B1.1 as set out by the "Common European framework of reference for languages".